UN Forces retreat from North Korea: Withdrawal of X Corps from northeast Korea

 The evacuation began on 12 December with the 1st Marine Division boarding ships and sailing for Pusan on 15 December, they assembled at Masan on 18 December and passed to Eighth Army control.
 The 1st Korean Marine Corps Regiment was evacuated by air from Yonpo Airfield on 15 December.
 The US 7th Infantry Division began loading on 14 December and most of the Division was on board by 16 December.
-On 17 December ROK I Corps was embarked and it landed at Samch’ok on 20 December passing to Eighth Army command.
+On 17 December ROK I Corps was embarked and it landed at Samch'ok on 20 December passing to Eighth Army command.
 Also on 17 December an X Corps advance headquarters opened at Kyongju and Yonpo Airfield was abandoned as the perimeter shrank.
-From 18 to 20 December the US 3rd Division relieved the remaining 7th Division units on the perimeter and General Almond moved his command post aboard USS Mount McKinley.
+From 18 to 20 December the US 3rd Division relieved the remaining 7th Division units on the perimeter and Almond moved his command post aboard USS Mount McKinley.
 By 23 December the US 3rd Division withdrew to their last phase lines and the next day the evacuation was completed and the port facilities of Hungnam destroyed.
 In addition to the UN forces, over 98,100 Korean civilians had been evacuated from Hungnam, Wonsan and Songjin.